dbrgn/iron-cors-rs/README.md

 The middleware will return `HTTP 400 Bad Request` if the origin host is missing (configurable) or not allowed.

 Preflight requests are not yet supported.
+Pull requests adding it are welcome.

 Docs: https://docs.rs/iron-cors/